daviddesancho/PRESTGARA/docs/md_protein.md

 	vmd $> mol addfile pull.xtc waitfor all

 in your VMD session prompt.
+Chances are that what you see will make you feel dizzy, as the protein seems to be going across the simulation box.
+In fact, that is precisely what you are seen.
+In order to produce a trajectory without this effect we can use a Gromacs tool for making transformations on trajectories

+	$> gmx trajconv -s $tpr -f $out -pbc nojump

+You can now run the resulting ```trajout.xtc``` file.
 What do you see in the simulation?